 After working for various companies, including six years as Senior Designer at Patagonia – a company she chose to work with for their mutual values – she combined her love for design, the environment and culture to found ORG by vio® and work in collaboration with indigenous artisans from the Amazon rainforest, the most biodiverse ecosystem in the world that she feels called to protect.
 This work directly benefits the artisans, their families and communities.

-As Creative Director of Sol Brand Design, Abel‘s expertise combines marketing, brand design and business to help ORG by vio® become a leading brand in high quality eco fashion.
+As Creative Director of Sol Brand Design, Abel‘s expertise combines marketing, brand design and business to help ORG by vio® become a leading brand in high quality, boho chic eco jewelry and fashion.

 In 1997, he joined Wild Oats Markets, Inc., connecting his passion for great design and sustainability to help position Wild Oats as a nationally recognized brand.
 After years of designing advertising and marketing collateral, he became Art Director, and was instrumental in moving the early 1990’s ‘granola’ image of Wild Oats toward the gourmet brand identity that is synonymous with today’s popular “foodie” culture.
 Later as Director of Environmental Design and Director of Innovation, he focused on delivering customer-focused store designs unique to each brand, leading creative teams to produce successful, award-winning new store prototypes for Wild Oats Marketplace and Henry’s Farmers Market in the USA and Caper’s in Canada.
 After building solid roots in the natural products industry, he focused primarily on developing sales strategies and sales teams for several companies, including Sol Goods, WordSecure.com and Era Panama Realty.

 Field Video & Photography